 7. Summer oranges

-Did you know that the best time to eat summer oranges is spring?
+Did you know that the best time to indulge in summer oranges is actually during spring?

 8. Kiwi fruit

-Find out more about Spring in Japan here: What to do in Spring, Where to go in spring, Wisteria in Japan, Spring Date ideas, What to do eat in spring, Where to see cherry blossom in Tokyo and Cherry blossom festivals.
+Find out more about Spring in Japan here: What to do in Spring, Where to go in spring, Wisteria in Japan, Spring date ideas, What to eat in spring, Where to see cherry blossoms in Tokyo, and Cherry blossom festivals.

 Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language and more.